Description of department/library

 Bibiliographic instruction – interaction with students and faculty.

-Intern will be evaluated using the SLIS intern form in the following areas: willingness to learn, reliability, ability to complete tasks and assignments in an efficient and timely manner, ability to communicate effectively, ability to conduct self in a poised and professional manner.
+Intern will be evaluated in the following areas: willingness to learn, reliability, ability to complete tasks and assignments in an efficient and timely manner, ability to communicate effectively, ability to conduct self in a poised and professional manner.
 Interns will be expected to demonstrate progressive knowledge and skill over the course of the semester.

 Intern will receive ongoing feedback throughout the internship; formal evaluation at the end of the semester.